The optimum shaft coupling for your application

 • If the torsion spring stiffness is too low, deformation can lead to higher loads on the clutch and adjacent components.

-• Choosing the right stiffness protects the clutch from overload and reduces wear.
+• Choosing the right torsional spring stiffness protects the coupling from overload and reduces wear.

 5. Compensation of misalignments: